Dražeta

-Dražeta (Дражета), in some English sources also Drazeta, is a fairly rare South Slavic surname and archaic personal name, originally found in five places on the territory of former Yugoslavia: Mošorin (Serbia), Stari Banovci (Serbia), Ivoševci (Croatia), Hodilje (Croatia), and Jajce (Bosnia and Herzegovina).
-People with this surname who live in Mošorin, Stari Banovci, and Ivoševci are Orthodox Serbs, while those who live in Hodilje and Jajce are Catholic Croats.
-The family slava (patron saint) of Orthodox Dražeta is Saint Stephen.
-There is information claiming that some Muslim Bosniaks with this surname live in western Bosnia near Prijedor, but this is not confirmed.
+Dražeta (Дражета), in some English-language sources also rendered as Drazeta, is a relatively rare South Slavic surname and an archaic given name.
+It is historically attested in five locations within the territory of the former Yugoslavia: Mošorin (Serbia), Stari Banovci (Serbia), Ivoševci (Croatia), Hodilje (Croatia), and Jajce (Bosnia and Herzegovina).

+Individuals bearing the surname in Mošorin, Stari Banovci, and Ivoševci are identified as Orthodox Serbs, while those in Hodilje and Jajce are identified as Catholic Croats.
+The family slava (patron saint) traditionally associated with Orthodox families bearing the surname Dražeta is Saint Stephen.

+There are unconfirmed claims that individuals with the surname Dražeta who identify as Muslim Bosniaks reside in western Bosnia, near Prijedor; however, these claims lack reliable verification.

 Origin

-Surname Dražeta derived from the South Slavic first name Dražeta, which was first recorded in the 12th century in Herzegovina.
-First name Dražeta derived from its older variant Draže, which derived from Slavic word "drag" ("dear" in English).
-It is not exactly clear where and when the surname Dražeta appeared since first reliable data about surname dating from the 18th century.
-There is also a record from 1521 about a person in the village of Desići in Montenegro, whose name was Dražeta Radivoj, but it is not certain whether Dražeta was the name or surname of this person.
+The surname Dražeta is derived from the South Slavic given name Dražeta, which is first recorded in the 12th century in Herzegovina.
+The given name Dražeta originates from an older variant, Draže, which itself is derived from the Slavic root drag, meaning "dear" or "beloved" in English.

+The precise time and place of the emergence of the surname Dražeta remain unclear, as the earliest reliable records of the surname date to the 18th century.
+An earlier record from 1521 mentions an individual named Dražeta Radivoj in the village of Desići, in present-day Montenegro; however, it is uncertain whether Dražeta in this instance refers to a given name or a surname.